 In my previous article I took a look at getting a basic admin panel to appear in the sample application.
-In this article I will take a look at linking a web service to the plugin so that we can convert PDFs to HTML.
-But first, we need to upload PDFs.
-The web service I’ll be using is our own PDF to HTML converter.
+In this article I will take a look at linking a custom web service to the plugin, so that we can convert PDFs to HTML5 using our BuildVu product.
+But first, we need to upload PDFs to WordPress.

 The goal of the plugin is to convert a PDF in WordPress’ media directory into HTML using the web service.
 So first of all we need to extend the plugin we created last time to have a form which handles the uploads.
 We also need to handle the incoming file, which we do in test_handle_post(), where we use the media_handle_upload() function to upload the file to the media folder.
 Below is the commented code of how to do so:

 The admin page should now look like this when a file has been uploaded:

 Now we want to actually convert the file to html using the web service (Note: We no longer provide a SOAP service, so the below code is out of date, but you can learn more about how to convert PDFs to HTML5/SVG in PHP here).
 Below I have amended the conversion method onto the plugin:

 And if we look in the output directory of the plugin folder, we should see our converted document: